CYGNUS: Feasibility of a nuclear recoil observatory with directional sensitivity to dark matter and neutrinos: Determining the directional sensitivity of Cygnus

 Next, we estimate cost.
 Given that pixel readout has the lowest exposure penalty, we take a detector with a volume of \SI{1000}{m^3} and with pixel charge readout as a baseline scenario.
 For each of the other readout technologies, we set the volume equal to the product of \SI{1000}{m^3} and the average relative exposure penalty factor for that particular technology.
 This way, we are comparing designs with identical expected directional sensitivity.
 For all designs, we assume a drift length of \SI{50}{cm}, so that there are two readout planes per \SI{1}{m^3} unit cell of the detector.

 We consider two cost components: The first component is {\it total readout cost}, which we take to be the product of three factors: \SI{2000}{m^2}, the {\it readout cost per square meter}, and the average relative exposure penalty factor.
 The two latter factors both depend on readout choice, and vary substantially.
-Interestingly, the two effects cancel to some degree, so that the variation in total readout cost is not as large as one might have expected.
-Strip readout and planar readout have the lowest total readout cost.
-For the strip readout, the cost includes \$12,500/${\rm m^2}$ for strip micromegas or similar charge-readout and \$10,000/${\rm m^2}$ for readout ASICs (10,000 readout channels per m$^2$ at a cost of \$1/channel).
+Interestingly, the two effects cancel to some degree, because the readouts with the best performance have the lowest exposure penalty but are also the most costly.
+As a results, the variation in total readout cost is not as large as one might have expected.
+For pixel readout, we assume a readout cost of \$180,000/${\rm m^2}$, which is a conservative factor of two higher than the raw pixel ASIC cost, to account for readout integration cost and non-recurring engineering costs, both of which are high for this technology.
+For the strip readout, the cost is based on \$12,500/${\rm m^2}$ for strip micromegas or similar charge-readout and \$10,000/${\rm m^2}$ for readout ASICs (10,000 readout channels per m$^2$ at a cost of \$1/channel).
+We find that strip readout and planar readout have the lowest total readout cost.

 The second cost component considered is cost per unit volume, which is independent of readout type and assumed to be US \$ 5000 (\$5k).
 This cost term accounts for all volume-dependent cost other than the charge readout itself: the vacuum vessel, field cages, shielding, gas, the charge avalanche device, and downstream data acquisition.
 For the pixel readout, we base the cost on a volume of \SI{1000}{m^3}, resulting in a total volume cost of US \$ 5 million (\$5M).
 For the other readouts, we increase the volume (and thus the volume cost) by the relative exposure penalty factor.
 The resulting estimated total volume cost is quite high for the less directional readout choices, such as pad, wire and especially planar readout.
 While cost-effective per unit readout area, these readout choices would require expensive and large detector volumes to reach the desired directional sensitivity.